rust-lang/book/src/ch03-04-data-types-in-rust.md

 error: aborting due to previous error
 ```

 Whew!
-The core of the error is this part: *the trait `core::fmt::Display` is
+The core of the error is this part: *the trait bound `[_; 5]:
-not implemented*.
-We haven’t discussed traits yet, so this is bound to be
+std::fmt::Display` is not satisfied*.
+We haven’t discussed traits yet, so this
-confusing!
-Here’s all we need to know for now: `println!` can do many kinds of
+is bound to be confusing!
+Here’s all we need to know for now: `println!` can do
-formatting.
-By default, `{}` implements a kind of formatting known as
+many kinds of formatting.
+By default, `{}` implements a kind of formatting
-`Display`: output intended for direct end-user consumption.
-The primitive types
+known as `Display`: output intended for direct end-user consumption.
+The
-we’ve seen so far implement `Display`, as there’s only one way you’d show a `1`
+primitive types we’ve seen so far implement `Display`, as there’s only one way
-to a user.
+you’d show a `1` to a user.
 But with arrays, the output is less clear.
-Do you want commas or
+Do you
-not?
+want commas or not?
 What about the `[]`s?

 More complex types in the standard library do not automatically implement
 `Display` formatting.
-Instead, Rust implements another kind of formatting,
+Instead, Rust implements another kind of formatting
 intended for the programmer.
 This formatting type is called `Debug`.
 To ask
 `println!` to use `Debug` formatting, we include `:?` in the print string, like
 this: